emcoglab/ldm-query/README.md

 In general, the model of usage is as follows:

-    python ldmq \
+    python ldmq.py \
-        <mode> \
+        --<mode> \
             --corpus <corpus-name> \
             --model <model-name> <embedding size> <window-radius> \
             --distance <distance-type> \
             --word(-pair) "<first-word>" ("<second-word>")

 where some of the arguments are optional depending on context.
-(Here, the backslash \ just "escapes" line breaks in the command line.)
+(Here, the backslashes \ just "escape" line breaks in the command line.)
 So for example:

-    python ldmq frequency --corpus subtitles --word "house"
+    python ldmq.py --frequency --corpus subtitles --word "house"

 would look up the frequency of the word "house" in the "BBC subtitles" corpus (giving the answer XXX).

-The available modes are:
+The available `<mode>`s are:

 -   `frequency`: Returns the frequency a word in a corpus.
 -   `rank`: Returns the rank frequency of a word in a corpus (1 means most frequent).
 -   `vector`: Returns the vector representation of a word in a vector-based LDM.
 -   `compare`: Compares two words using an LDM.

+For annoying reasons, `<mode>`s must also be preceded by a `--`.

 Each of the available usage modes and options are explained in full, with examples, below.